JuliaSymbolics/Metatheory.jl/README.md

 [![status](https://joss.theoj.org/papers/3266e8a08a75b9be2f194126a9c6f0e9/status.svg)](https://joss.theoj.org/papers/3266e8a08a75b9be2f194126a9c6f0e9)
 [![Zulip](https://img.shields.io/badge/Chat-Zulip-blue)](https://julialang.zulipchat.com/#narrow/stream/277860-metatheory.2Ejl)

-**Metatheory.jl** is a general purpose metaprogramming and algebraic computation library for the Julia programming language, designed to take advantage of the powerful reflection capabilities to bridge the gap between symbolic mathematics, abstract interpretation, equational reasoning, optimization, composable compiler transforms, and advanced homoiconic pattern matching features.
+**Metatheory.jl** is a general purpose term rewriting, metaprogramming and algebraic computation library for the Julia programming language, designed to take advantage of the powerful reflection capabilities to bridge the gap between symbolic mathematics, abstract interpretation, equational reasoning, optimization, composable compiler transforms, and advanced homoiconic pattern matching features.
 The core feature of Metatheory.jl is *e-graph rewriting*, a fresh approach to term rewriting achieved through an equality saturation algorithm.
+Metatheory.jl can manipulate any kind of
+Julia symbolic expression type, as long as it satisfies the [TermInterface.jl](https://github.com/JuliaSymbolics/TermInterface.jl)

+Metatheory.jl provides:
+- An eDSL (domain specific language) to define different kinds of symbolic rewrite rules.
+- A classical rewriting backend, derived from the [SymbolicUtils.jl](https://github.com/JuliaSymbolics/SymbolicUtils.jl) pattern matcher, supporting associative-commutative rules.
+It is based on the pattern matcher in the [SICM book](https://mitpress.mit.edu/sites/default/files/titles/content/sicm_edition_2/book.html).
+- A flexible library of rewriter combinators.
+- An e-graph rewriting (equality saturation) backend and pattern matcher, based on the [egg](https://egraphs-good.github.io/) library, supporting backtracking and non-deterministic term rewriting by using a data structure called *e-graph*, efficiently incorporating the notion of equivalence in order to reduce the amount of user effort required to achieve optimization tasks and equational reasoning.

 Intuitively, Metatheory.jl transforms Julia expressions in other Julia expressions and can achieve such at both compile and run time.
-This allows Metatheory.jl users to perform customized and composable compiler optimization specifically tailored to single, arbitrary Julia packages.
+This allows Metatheory.jl users to perform customized and composable compiler optimizations specifically tailored to single, arbitrary Julia packages.
 Our library provides a simple, algebraically composable interface to help scientists in implementing and reasoning about semantics and all kinds of formal systems, by defining concise rewriting rules in pure, syntactically valid Julia on a high level of abstraction.
 Our implementation of equality saturation on e-graphs is based on the excellent, state-of-the-art technique implemented in the [egg](https://egraphs-good.github.io/) library, reimplemented in pure Julia.

 ## Recommended Readings - Selected Publications